 The film explores the African Diaspora, following a young boy’s ascent to the throne while questioning the meaning of kingship throughout his journey away from his homeland.
 Upon his return and reaffirmation of his identity, he becomes the ‘true king.’
 The theme reemerges within scenes, such as Beyoncé rising from the waters of the Middle Passage on Africa’s coasts.
 Following the events of racial injustice occurring in 2020, the message of proudly reclaiming Black identity is particularly poignant.

 The message of community is key as the young boy, guided by his ancestors, learns the responsibilities of becoming a king.
-In addition to the cameos from Beyoncé’s family, members of the Black community feature prominently with celebrity appearances, include Naomi Campbell, Lupita Nyong’o and Kelly Rowland with casting of Black dancers and actors.
+In addition to the cameos from Beyoncé’s family, members of the Black community feature prominently with celebrity appearances, including Naomi Campbell, Lupita Nyong’o and Kelly Rowland and casting Black dancers and actors.

 Motherhood and family

 The film centers on pride within ancestral lineage, drawing parallels with central themes from ‘The Lion King’.
 ‘Black Is King’ is dedicated to Beyoncé’s son Sir while daughters Blue Ivy and Rumi make appearances alongside husband Jay-Z and mother Tina Knowles-Lawson.
 The strength of Motherhood is displayed in ‘MY POWER’, where Beyoncé’s feverishly-paced moves are matched by a pregnant backup dancer.

 With over one hundred different looks packed into 1hr 25m, ‘Black Is King’ has its fair share of sumptuous sartorial moments.
 While high-profile luxury brands such as Balmain and Valentino were prominently featured, looks from independent Black designers curated by stylist Zerina Akers stole the show.